Country 44/196: Seychelles

 – Anse Lazio

 Anse Lazio is considered to be the most beautiful beach on Praslin, so naturally, we had to check it out.
-We took a bus at the southwestern part of the island where we were staying and went to Anse Lazio, which is located on the northern part of the island.
+We took a bus in the southwestern part of the island where we were staying and went to Anse Lazio, which is located on the northern part of the island.
 Since the bus stops have no name it’s best to ask the bus driver to tell you where to get off.
 From the nearest bus stop, we had to hike for 10 or 15 minutes and then we finally reached the super popular beach.
 Turquoise sea, some rocks, and a whole lot of white sand.
 It’s pretty great, but it’s also very touristy and unfortunately, the famous leaning palm tree is also gone.
 We went for a swim in the wavy sea, but we didn’t go too far from the shore because, you know, it’s a tropical island and well, you never know. 😉

 – Anse Georgette

-Next, we decided to check out the second most popular beach on the island, Anse Georgette, which is also located on the north.
+Next, we decided to check out the second most popular beach on the island, Anse Georgette, which is also located in the north.
 It’s actually very close to Anse Lazio but to reach it you have to hike through the jungle.
 It was either hiking or taking the bus around the entire island to reach Anse Georgette from the other side.
 Hiking it was.
 If you decide to hike from Anse Lazio to Anse Georgette, we suggest you do it with a little caution.
 The unmarked trail is at times very narrow and steep and sometimes wet or dusty, so for starters, you should wear something more appropriate than flip-flops (like we did :/).
 You should also pack a bottle of water because the hike takes about an hour and a half (and not 45 minutes as some websites suggest).
 The hike is kind of adventurous and in the end, it’s well worth it.
 The trail ends at what is considered the most beautiful golf course in the world.
 The view of the picturesque course and the picture-perfect beach is truly breathtaking.
 The beach itself is not too crowded.
 It’s a bit shorter than Anse Lazio and in our opinion a bit nicer.
 If you have the time it’s probably best to check out both and decide for yourself. 😉

 – Vallée de Mai

 Vallée de Mai is a nature park and home to six endemic palm species, including the famous coco de mer, which has the largest seeds in the world.
 The nut has a very unique shape, therefore it became a true symbol of Seychelles.
 The popular UNESCO World Heritage Site is also home to abundant wildlife, including some endemic bird, reptile, amphibian, and fish species.
-The park is truly beautiful and it’s without a doubt a must-see on Seychelles.
+The park is truly beautiful and it’s without a doubt a must-see in Seychelles.

 On Praslin, we were staying in the beautiful Villa Saint Sauveur, which is located on the southwestern part of the island.
 The villa is situated right at a stunning beach by the road connecting the northern and the southern part of the island.
 It is totally isolated, surrounded by nothing but nature.
 The tropical background, the lovely beach, and the calming silence make it the perfect honeymoon accommodation.
 The villa has a big kitchen, a great living room with an excellent stereo, a master bedroom with its own bathroom, and even three extra rooms, in case you want to invite some friends or relatives.
 With peaceful days under the leaning palm tree and fun private parties every evening, we can safely say that it was one of our favorite stays so far. 🙂

 Seychelles is a very biodiverse country.
 However, its biodiversity is threatened by direct human impacts (such as severe deforestation, biological invasions, forest fires, commercial overexploitation of certain species, soil degradation, and pollution) and global impacts introduced by humans (such as climate change).
 Seychelles experienced significant coral bleaching due to a rapid succession of strong El Niños, poor fishing methods, and the diving industry.
-Introduction of alien species (e.g. rats) also poses a threat to local species and so do the increasingly frequent extreme weather conditions (droughts and flooding).
+The introduction of alien species (e.g. rats) also poses a threat to local species and so do the increasingly frequent extreme weather conditions (droughts and flooding).

 Nevertheless, Seychelles is one of the most successful countries in removing endangered species from the red data list and for the restoration of degraded ecosystems.
 Also, with 89.45% it is the African country with the highest percentage of land covered by forest.